wei-shiuan-chang/Enrollment-System/README.md

 ![Window screenshot](ScreenShot.png)

-This enrollment system is orginally built with Java and MySQL The password is hided for privacy purpose and there is a SQLite version in the folder "TestWithSQLite".
-To run this:
+This enrollment system is orginally built with Java and MySQL.
+The password is hided for privacy purpose and there is a SQLite version in the folder "TestWithSQLite".
+To run this, do the following steps:

 1. Download the folder "TestWithSQLite"
 2. Open the terminal